Business Process Reengineering (BPR)

 How Can We Help (FAQs)

-Business Process Reengineering (BPR) is a management strategy that involves the fundamental rethinking and radical redesigning of business processes to achieve dramatic improvements in productivity, efficiency, and quality.
+Business Process Reengineering (BPR) is the radical redesign of core business processes to achieve dramatic improvements in productivity, efficiency, and service quality.
+It involves rethinking existing workflows, eliminating redundancies, and leveraging technology to transform how work gets done.

 Related Insights